Vatsal-Verma/Jenkins-stats-/README.md

 - touch - it's used to create a new folder or item in the current directory.
 - mkdir - it's used to create new folder in the current directory.

-Jenkins: ci/ cd  -> Continuous Integration and continuous delivery, ssh -> secure shell Jenkins is an automation platform that allows you automate platform via build, test and deploy the platform. consists of two main components:
+Jenkins: ci/cd  -> Continuous Integration and continuous delivery, ssh -> secure shell Jenkins is an automation platform that allows you automate platform via build, test and deploy the platform. consists of two main components:
 -Master Server